DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 ### Conditional content

-We could make content refering to schools and FE providers conditional depending on what educational setting the user is from (for example, ‘children in years 3 to 11’ will need to switch between that, ‘students in years 3 to 13’ and ‘students’ depending on the user).
-This adds a lot of complexity and I want to see if it’s possible to make changes seen by all users and keep the app simpler.
+We could make content refering to schools and FE conditional depending on what educational setting the user is from (for example, ‘children in years 3 to 11’ could switch between, ‘students in years 3 to 11’, ‘students in years 3 to 13’ and ‘students’ depending on the user).
+This adds complexity to a lot of pages and I think it’s possible to make the same content work for all users and keep the app simpler.

-It’s also not possible to do this for most of the guidance so this keeps the service consistent.
+It’s also not possible to make most of the guidance conditional so this keeps content across the service consistent.

-I don’t think the changes to accommodate FE providers creates much, if any additional burden on the user but it’s something to be aware of in research.

 ## Increasing allocation for schools and academies with sixth forms